Gal-Keshet/EpiTyping/README.md

 # Examples

-**Let there be a folder in a path /User/gal/epigenetic_analysis/fastq within a slurm cluster which contains fastq files from 2 paired-ended samples that were sequenced by their 1st strand: ERR590400_1.fastq.gz;  ERR590400_2.fastq.gz; ERR590401_1.fastq.gz; ERR590401_2.fastq.gz.
+**Let there be a folder in a path /User/gal/epigenetic_analysis/fastq within a slurm cluster which contains fastq files from 2 paired-end samples that were sequenced by their 1st strand: ERR590400_1.fastq.gz;  ERR590400_2.fastq.gz; ERR590401_1.fastq.gz; ERR590401_2.fastq.gz.
 Suppose these samples grew on MEFs.**

 * To run the analysis for these samples and keep intermediate files, use the following command (after running the installation script):